flakes/mirc_fish_10/SECURITY.md

 The following sections describe a number of known attack vectors that FiSH 10 and/or FiSH in general are susceptible to.

-### Unprotected, Unsigned Distribution
+### Unsigned Distribution

-The binaries provided are not signed and not available for download via HTTPS.
-This means that a third party in a network that the download is passing through may be able to modify them.
+The binaries provided are not signed.
+This means that a third party could provide similar, malicious files for download and there is no integrity guarantee.

-As a partial countermeasure, SHA1 hashes for current and future releases will be provided on GitHub.
+As a partial countermeasure, SHA1 hashes for current and future releases are provided on GitHub.
 Please access GitHub over a secure HTTPS connection and navigate to the following
 document: https://github.com/flakes/mirc_fish_10/blob/master/HASHES

 If your local files match these hashes, you probably have the official binaries.

-**Could this be fixed?** - Yes, using HTTPS for downloads and a code signing certificate.
+**Could this be fixed?** - Yes, using a code signing certificate.

 **Will this be fixed?** - No, sorry.